Overview

 Time scalars

-One common operation is to load all points for a given time, represented by a TimeScalar.
-A TimeScalar is either a datetime object or a string in ISO 8601 format.
-When you pass a TimeScalar to the load method, it loads all data points that match the specified time.
-Since the time field of data points in a collection is not unique, this can result in many data points being returned.
-If you only want to load a single data point instead, you can use find instead.
+You can load all points for a specific time using a TimeScalar for the time_or_interval parameter to load.
+A TimeScalar can be a datetime object or a string in ISO 8601 format.
+When passed to the load method, it retrieves all data points matching the specified time.
+Note that the time field of data points in a collection may not be unique, so multiple data points could be returned.
+If you want to fetch only a single data point, use find instead.

 Output